 Automation and data collection technologies have opened up new sources of data from the product itself, processes supporting the customers, and third parties.
 For example, the web interface offers a significant amount of information that can be used for additional customer insight.
-Tealeaf®, a recent IBM acquisition, specializes in improving multi-channel customer experience by analyzing customer behavior across channels and making that information centrally available.
+Tealeaf[®], a recent IBM acquisition, specializes in improving multi-channel customer experience by analyzing customer behavior across channels and making that information centrally available.
 This information about customer behavior at the web interface can now be used for a variety of purposes.
-It can be used by the contact centers to improve their response to the customers, by product management to improve products, and by IT to improve customer touch points.
-If the customer has logged into the website, the customer identity is known and can be used to connect customer behavior to the rest of the customer MDM.
+It can be used by the contact centers to improve their response to the customer to points.23 If the customer has logged into the website, the customer identity is known and can be used to connect customer behavior to the rest of the customer MDM.
 Product usage can also be tracked and collected, summarized, and categorized.
 For example, call detail records collect calling information for cell phones.
 These records carry fairly detailed information, such as cell towers used to make the call, which can be used to pinpoint customer location at the time of the call.
 The CDR data can be used to understand customer behavior.
 The device ID is often already connected with the rest of the customer MDM, and the behavior collected from the CDR data can augment the rest of the customer MDM.